aniketpant/aniketpant.github.com/_posts/2011-06-07-online-test-management-cosmetic-changes-left.md

   - ASP
   - Online Test Management
 ---
-It’s been 11 days since I took on this project and it just needs the finishing touch now.
+It's been 11 days since I took on this project and it just needs the finishing touch now.

-It’s easy to understand that such systems can be made more flexible and can be expanded more and more.
+It's easy to understand that such systems can be made more flexible and can be expanded more and more.

 Well, I have tried my best to make it as flexible as I could think of and what was within my knowledge.